open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 ### 5. Run the Changes Locally

-You always want to run and check your changes locally, regardless of how small they are.
-This is important to ensure they work as expected and won't break the production.
+You should always run and check your changes in your local environment, regardless of how small they are.
+This is important to ensure they work as expected and won't break production.

 You can find the instructions on how to run a project locally in the README file.